 Please see paragraph 2.4 for details of conditions that may be attached to premises licences authorising LFECs.
-Whilst currently there are no default conditions specific to LFECs the Commission guidance list a number of mandatory conditions that must be applied to LFECs.
+Whilst currently there are no default conditions specific to LFECs the Commission guidance list several mandatory conditions that must be applied to LFECs.